Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-kit.rst

    .. note:: If your SSD does not show up, unplug it from the USB port and plug it back in a different USB 3.0 (blue) port

 #.
-You will now need to make a password for your Embassy.
+You will now need to make a password for your server.
 It needs to be a strong password.
-This password protects your Embassy.
+This password protects your server.
 It can be the same one that you used prior to migration, or a new one.
 Either way, make it strong, and make a backup of it.

    .. figure:: /_static/images/setup/screen5-set_password.jpg
       :width: 60%

 #.
-Embassy will now recover all your data from your old Embassy and once finished, you will hear a _bep_, followed by a _chime_.
+StartOS will now recover all your data from your old server and once finished, you will hear a _bep_, followed by a _chime_.

    .. figure:: /_static/images/setup/screen6-storage_initialize.jpg
       :width: 60%

 #.
-Now you will be provided with both a Tor and LAN address with which you can access your Embassy.
+Now you will be provided with both a Tor and LAN address with which you can access your server.
 A file download will contain this important information, which you should keep somewhere safe.
-It is also a good idea to make bookmarks on the devices that you will use to access your Embassy.
+It is also a good idea to make bookmarks on the devices that you will use to access your server.

    .. figure:: /_static/images/setup/screen7-upgrade_complete.jpg
       :width: 60%

 #.
 To use LAN safely, the SSL certificate will need to be added to whatever device you are using to access.
 This can be downloaded by clicking on "Download root CA" and installed by following the :ref:`instructions<connecting-lan>`.

 #.
-You can now log in to your Embassy via Tor or LAN, and you will be given the option of recovering your data on a service-by-service basis.
+You can now log in to your server via Tor or LAN, and you will be given the option of recovering your data on a service-by-service basis.

 IMPORTANT NOTES
 ---------------
 - You may remove your 0.2.x SD Card once you reach the success page.
-It is highly recommended to keep this card in a safe place for a few weeks to ensure your migrated Embassy is working smoothly.
+It is highly recommended to keep this card in a safe place for a few weeks to ensure your migrated server is working smoothly.
 After this you may wipe and repurpose the card however you wish.

 - Do NOT use the old 0.2.x card again, unless instructed by a Start9 Support Tech, especially if you have funds on the Lightning Network, as it can lead to loss of funds!